apollographql/apollo-kotlin/Contributing.md

 Project Setup
 -------------

 This project is being developed using IntelliJ IDEA or Android Studio.
-With [introduction of Kotlin Multiplatform](https://github.com/apollographql/apollo-android/blob/master/apollo-api/build.gradle.kts#L10-L21), build may require installation of xcodebuild tools and Xcode 11.
+To build multiplatform projets, you will need a MacOS, and the Xcode developer tools.

-It is recommended to import/open `composite` instead of root folder since that includes `apollo-integration` tests and all sample projects under `samples` folder by using Gradle Composite builds.
+It is recommended to import/open `composite` instead of the root folder since the [composite build](https://docs.gradle.org/current/userguide/composite_builds.html) also includes `apollo-integration` tests and all sample projects under `samples` folder.

 DOs and DON'Ts
 --------------